-Based on the AQO aquifer recharge calculations described in §121-15.G, the site has a net recharge of +635,522 gal/yr (See Appendix F - Aquifer Recharge Calculations), demonstrating the natural (unassisted by proposed infiltration practices required by the Site Stormwater Pollution Prevention Plan) recharge rate of the existing parcel is sufficient to replace anticipated water draw of the proposed expanded uses.
+Based on the AQO aquifer recharge calculations described in §121-15.G, the site has a net recharge of +1,299,100 gal/yr (See Appendix F - Aquifer Recharge Calculations), demonstrating the recharge rate of the existing parcel is sufficient to replace anticipated water draw of the proposed expanded uses.
 Additionally, the proposed project is not anticipated to utilize any chemicals, fertilizers, petroleum, or other similar products.
 Furthermore, the proposed adaptive reuse plan is for the continuation/expansion of an existing use which has already received numerous special permit/site plan approvals over the years, supporting the idea that the proposed project will not negatively affect the underlying aquifer(s).